 Keep Jumbo Wild

-Deep in the wilds of British Columbia lies a rugged valley – cherished alpine backcountry that deserves permanent protection.
-At the headwaters of the Columbia River, Jumbo Creek cascades out of deep snowpack, past crumbling glacial ice, wildflowers, and grizzly tracks.
-The Jumbo Valley has long been revered for its beauty, and to the Ktunaxa Nation, it is known as Qat’muk, home of the grizzly bear spirit.
-Part of an important international wildlife corridor, the Jumbo Valley is one of only two areas in North America where grizzly bears can freely roam between Canada and the U.S.
+Deep in the wilderness of British Columbia’s Purcell Mountains is a valley with cherished alpine landscapes and a vibrant environment that needs permanent protection.
+At the headwaters of the mighty Columbia River, Jumbo Creek cascades out of deep snowpacks every spring, past crumbling glacial ice, wildflowers and grizzly tracks.
+The Jumbo Valley has long been revered for its beauty and grandeur.

 For the Ktunaxa Nation, it is known as Qat’muk, home of the Grizzly Bear Spirit.
 Jumbo is part of an important international wildlife corridor where grizzly bears can freely roam along the Purcell Mountains, between the U.S. and Canada.

 A Decades-Long Struggle.
 Led by Wildsight and the Ktunaxa Nation, the fight to keep Jumbo wild has been ongoing for 26 years.
 Here are the major milestones throughout the campaign that have led us to where we are today:

 1991–2004: Despite strong local and First Nations opposition, the developers slowly continues to advance their proposal.